August Soller

-Johann August Karl Soller (14 March 1805 – 6 November 1853) was a Prussian, and later, German architect.
+Johann August Karl Soller (14 March 1805 – 6 November 1853) was a Prussian architect.
 He was one of the most important of Karl Friedrich Schinkel's pupils and is regarded as a representative of the Schinkel school.
 Soller became an influential proponent of Rundbogenstil, a Romanesque Revival architectural style that became popular in German-speaking lands and among German diaspora during the 19th century.

 Life and work

 August Soller was born in Erfurt, Principality of Erfurt, in 1805.
 He worked as a land surveyor from 1820–1822 and completed his surveyor's examination on June 22, 1822 at the E. S. Unger Mathematical Institute.
 Soller then completed two and a half years of practical experience as a building inspector.
 To prepare for his master builder's examination, he moved to Berlin and lived with the family of his nephew Richard Lucae.